CausesBy Mayo Clinic Staff

 Bilirubin is a yellowish pigment made when your body breaks down old red blood cells.
 Bilirubin travels through your bloodstream to the liver, where normally an enzyme breaks down the bilirubin and removes it from the bloodstream.

 The bilirubin passes from the liver into the intestines with bile.
 It's then excreted in stool.
 A small amount of bilirubin remains in the blood.

 How the abnormal gene is passed through families

 The abnormal gene that causes Gilbert's syndrome is common.
-Many people carry one copy of this abnormal gene.
-Two abnormal copies are usually needed to cause Gilbert's syndrome.
+Many people carry one copy of this gene.
+In most cases, two abnormal copies are needed to cause Gilbert's syndrome.

-- Chowdhury NR, et al. Gilbert's syndrome and unconjugated hyperbilirubinemia due to bilirubin overproduction. http://www.uptodate.com/index.
-Accessed May 24, 2012.
+- Chowdhury JR, et al. Gilbert's syndrome and unconjugated hyperbilirubinemia due to bilirubin overproduction. http://www.uptodate.com/home.
+Accessed March 11, 2015.

 - Gilbert syndrome.
 Genetics Home Reference. http://ghr.nlm.nih.gov/condition/gilbert-syndrome.
 Accessed March 11, 2015.

 - Gilbert syndrome.
 American Liver Foundation. http://www.liverfoundation.org/abouttheliver/info/gilbertsyndrome/.
 Accessed March 11, 2015.

 - Wittenberg H. Hereditary liver disease: Gallstones.
 Best Practice & Research Clinical Gastroenterology.
 2010;24:747.